 With a recently renovated image for the Paris Office du Tourisme, introduced in 2016, the city is betting on a more contemporary and less cliché feel for the French capital.

-Paris retains its #1 spot in the 2017 Anholt-GFK Roper City Brand Index, which evaluates the power and appeal of a city’s image, in 2015 Paris won back the 1st position from London.
-This was possible thanks to its remarkable performance in international presence and quality of place, which refers to physical outdoors aspect and transport.
+Paris retains its #1 spot in the 2017 Anholt-GFK Roper City Brand Index, which evaluates the power and appeal of a city’s image, with a narrow lead over London.
+This was possible thanks to its remarkable performance in international presence and quality of place, which refers to the physical outdoors aspect and transport.

-However, in the City RepTrack 2017, a global index that measures the overall reputation of leading cities around the world, Paris ranked only 24th out of 56.
-Despite the French capital being the leader in terms of city awareness, several others outrank it for likeability, support, and loyalty, including Sydney, Copenhagen and Vienna.
+However, in the 2018 City RepTrak®, a global index that measures the overall reputation of leading cities around the world, Paris ranked only 26th out of 56.
+Despite the French capital being the leader in terms of city awareness, several others outrank it for likeability, support, and loyalty, including Sydney, Copenhagen, and Vienna.

 How innovative and influential is Paris?

 Putting aside the influence Paris and France have been acquiring at a European and global level with Mr. Emmanuel Macron’s Presidency, the French capital has also been investing in infrastructure and innovation initiatives for a while.
-In 2017 the city ranked 3rd in the Global Cities Index, which measures global influence performance and potential, where Paris scored 53.2 and 62.3 respectively.
+In 2019, the city ranked 3rd in the Global Cities Index, maintaining a decade-long dominance among the top three cities.

 Surpassed only by New York and London, Paris is part of the global influence elite.
 Thanks to its recent improvements in economics (foreign direct investment, infrastructure, proliferation of business incubators) and governance, the city moved from 13th position in 2016 to 5th in 2019 in the Global Cities Outlook results.